 To solve this, you can create a "Testing" step that is dedicated to showing multiple variables and table records at once.

-First, add a "Testing" button on the Master Layout so that the "Testing" step can be accessed from any other step.
+First, add a "Testing" button on the Base Layout so that the "Testing" step can be accessed from any other step.

 Then, add the trigger that allows you to go to the same testing step every time.

 You can customize the testing step to your needs, but you may want to include multiple variables and table records.